apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.10.2** - November 10, 2020
+ - Updated internal inventory DB with a minor change which was in the previous GBX patch.
+(Probably no actual functionality changes with this.)

 **v1.10.1** - November 10, 2020
  - A second patch was released, about 12 hours after the Designer's Cut release, which updated the protobufs and was causing us to not read saves properly.
 This has been